 "Hi there!
 I love your page and thought your readers might be interested in my article.
 I’m a cacti gardener because I am hopeless at growing other plants, but succulents seem to thrive with me, especially in harsh conditions.
 I also don’t have much space as I’m in a rental and I thought others might be interested in this too."

-(post link to article, which ideally allows a picture too)
+(Then post link to article, which ideally allows a picture too.)

 This kind of message tells the community/company owner that you are interested in them and their page and that you’re offering something of value to readers.
 There’s nothing more annoying to a Facebook page administrator than a “post my article, even though it’s totally unrelated” type of message.